SharePoint/sp-dev-docs/docs/solution-guidance/multigeo-contenttypehub.md

 ---
-title: Content type hub in a SharePoint Multi-Geo tenant
+title: Define and publish content types in a SharePoint Multi-Geo tenant
 description:
 ms.date: 4/27/2018
 ---

-# Content type hub in a SharePoint Multi-Geo tenant
+# Define and publish content types in a SharePoint Multi-Geo tenant

 > [!IMPORTANT]
-> OneDrive and SharePoint Online Multi-Geo is currently in preview and subject to change.
+> OneDrive and SharePoint Online Multi-Geo is currently in preview and is subject to change.

 Customers use the content type hub to define content types in a central location, and then publish the content types to all sites in a SharePoint tenant.
 This article explains how the content type hub works in a SharePoint Multi-Geo tenant.